Healthdirect Free Australian health advice you can count on.

 • academic demands

-• communicating with them openly, and with curiosity
+• communicating with them openly and with curiosity

 • encouraging positive behaviour

-Your teen's environment will influence how they:
+Your teen's environment will influence how they think, feel and act.

 Sleep

-However, their sleep patterns may also change.
-This is because their body begins making the sleep hormone, melatonin, later in the day.
+Your child will need more sleep during their teenage years, and their sleep patterns may also change.
+This is because their body begins making the sleep hormone (melatonin) later in the day.
 Your teen may:

 • not feel tired until later in the evening